I Don’t Have A/C: Here’s What Keeps My Home Cool

 Portable AC Unit

 This simple solution is the priciest: investing in a portable AC unit.
 The upsides are you can bring it into the room where you need most throughout the day, and port it to future homes if you’re a renter.
-Wirecutter, after testing a variety of portable AC units, recommends LG’s 14K BTU Portable Air Conditioner ($699) and FRIGIDAIRE’s 12K BTU Portable Air Conditioner (from $515).
-Both offer WiFi connect and remotes to easily control your air flow.
-One of the issues with portable ACs is drainage — LG only has a single drain in the back, meaning you may have to lift and tip it to drain it properly, while the Frigidaire has a separate drain for its dehumidifier mode that attaches to a garden hose.
+Wirecutter, after testing a variety of portable AC units, recommends LG’s 14K BTU Portable Air Conditioner ($678).
+It offers WiFi connect and remotes to easily control your air flow.
+One of the issues with portable ACs is drainage — the LG only has a single drain in the back, meaning you may have to lift and tip it to drain it properly.

 I’m not going to lie, I haven’t made this investment.
 But I’ve heard from folks who have that if your home, especially your bedroom, keeps overheating, a portable AC unit can be a major lifesaver.
 Another piece of advice from portable AC owners: make sure it’s in a single room with doors you can close to properly cool the room.